DikurikuDev/challenge001/Refactoring.md

 Then, I changed the function to return hash when partitionKey was not provided.

 Then, I extracted the duplicated code in internal functions.

+Then, I grouped all logic to select the candidate and created a guard clause for when it should not be hash.